-NOTE Do not perform a hydrometer test on a battery that has just been watered.
+Do not perform a hydrometer test on a battery that has just been watered.
 The battery must go through at least one charge and discharge cycle in order to permit the water to adequately mix with the electrolyte.

-The temperature of the electrolyte is important since the hydrometer reading must be corrected to $80^{\circ}$ F (27° C).
+The temperature of the electrolyte is important since the hydrometer reading must be corrected to 80° F (27° C).
 High quality hydrometers are equipped with an internal thermometer that will measure the temperature of the electrolyte and will include a conversion scale to correct the float reading.
 It is important to recognize that the electrolyte temperature is significantly different from the ambient temperature if the vehicle has been operated.

-Read all of manual to become thoroughly familiar with this vehicle.
-Pay particular attention to all Notes, Cautions and Warnings
+Read all of manual to become familiar with this vehicle.
+Pay attention to all NOTICES, CAUTIONS, WARNINGS and DANGERS.